Variant Effect Predictor Tutorial

 NOTE: If you're using a UNIX or Mac system, you can dive straight into this tutorial by opening your favourite terminal application.
 If you're on Windows you might like to have a look at the guide for Windows users before starting.

 perl INSTALL.pl Hello!
-This installer is configured to install v75 of the Ensembl API for use by the VEP.
+This installer is configured to install v90 of the Ensembl API for use by VEP.
 It will not affect any existing installations of the Ensembl API that you may have.
 It will also download and install cache files from Ensembl's FTP server.
-Checking for installed versions of the Ensembl API...done It looks like you already have v75 of the API installed.
+Checking for installed versions of the Ensembl API...done It looks like you already have v90 of the API installed.
 You shouldn't need to install the API Skip to the next step (n) to install cache files Do you want to continue installing the API (y/n)?

 If you haven't yet installed the API, type "y" followed by enter, otherwise type "n" (perhaps if you ran the installer before).
 At the next prompt, type "y" to install cache files

-Do you want to continue installing the API (y/n)? n - skipping API installation The VEP can either connect to remote or local databases, or use local cache files.
-Cache files will be stored in /nfs/users/nfs_w/wm2/.vep Do you want to install any cache files (y/n)? y Downloading list of available cache files The following species/files are available; which do you want (can specify multiple separated by spaces): 1 : ailuropoda_melanoleuca_vep_75.tar.gz 2 : anolis_carolinensis_vep_75.tar.gz 3 : bos_taurus_vep_75.tar.gz ...
+Do you want to continue installing the API (y/n)? n - skipping API installation VEP can either connect to remote or local databases, or use local cache files.
+Cache files will be stored in /nfs/users/nfs_w/wm2/.vep Do you want to install any cache files (y/n)? y Downloading list of available cache files The following species/files are available; which do you want (can specify multiple separated by spaces): 1 : ailuropoda_melanoleuca_vep_90_ailMel1.tar.gz 2 : anas_platyrhynchos_vep_90_BGI_duck_1.0.tar.gz 3 : anolis_carolinensis_vep_90_AnoCar2.0.tar.gz ...
 42 : homo_sapiens_vep_90_GRCh38.tar.gz ... ?

-Type "24" (or the relevant number for homo_sapiens) to install the cache for human.
+Type "42" (or the relevant number for homo_sapiens and GRCh38) to install the cache for the latest human assembly.
 This will take a little while to download and unpack!
-By default the VEP assumes you are working in human; it's easy to switch to any other species using --species [species].
+By default VEP assumes you are working in human; it's easy to switch to any other species using --species [species].

-The VEP needs some input containing variant positions to run.
+VEP needs some input containing variant positions to run.
 In their most basic form, this should just be a chromosomal location and a pair of alleles (reference and alternate).
-The VEP can also use common formats such as VCF and pileup as input; these are commonly produced by variant calling packages.
+VEP can also use common formats such as VCF and HGVS as input.
 Have a look at the Data formats page for more information.

-We can now use our cache file to run the VEP on the supplied example file example.vcf, which is a VCF file containing variants from the 1000 Genomes Project exon-sequencing pilot:
+We can now use our cache file to run VEP on the supplied example file examples/homo_sapiens_GRCh38.vcf, which is a VCF file containing variants from the 1000 Genomes Project, remapped to GRCh38:

-We can see two lines of output here, both for the uploaded variant named rs116645811.
+We can see two lines of output here, both for the uploaded variant named rs7289170.
 In many cases, a variant will fall in more than one transcript.
-Typically this is where a single gene has multiple splicing variants; however, as in this case, it can also be that the variant overlaps transcripts from two different genes.
-Here our variant has a consequence for the genes ENSG00000260583 and ENSG00000154719.
+Typically this is where a single gene has multiple splicing variants.
+Here our variant has a consequence for the transcripts ENST00000262607 and ENST00000330232.

-In the consequence column, we can see two different terms, upstream_gene_variant and intron_variant.
-These terms are standardised terms for describing the effects of sequence variants on genomic features, produced by the Sequence Ontology (SO).
-See our predicted data page for a guide to the consequence types that the VEP and Ensembl uses.
+In the consequence column, we can see the consequence term synonymous_variant.
+This is terms forms part of an ontology for describing the effects of sequence variants on genomic features, produced by the Sequence Ontology (SO).
+See our predicted data page for a guide to the consequence types that VEP and Ensembl uses.

 SIFT calls variants either "deleterious" or "tolerated".
 We can use the VEP's filtering script to find only those that SIFT considers deleterious:

 Note that the SIFT score appears in the "Extra" column, as a key/value pair.
-This column can contain multiple key/value pairs depending on the options you give to the VEP script.
+This column can contain multiple key/value pairs depending on the options you give to VEP.
 See the Data formats page for more information on the fields in the Extra column.

-You can also configure how the VEP writes its output using the --fields flag.
+You can also configure how VEP writes its output using the --fields flag.